web-platform-tests/interop/2026/README.md

 ### WebVTT

-This is a continuation of last year’s WebVTT testing investigation effort, which aims at fixing as many tests as possible, making any needed changes to WebVTT specification along the way, so browser developers have a more transparent understanding of how their implementation conforms to the standard, hopefully opening up the future possibility for greatly improved interoperability.
+This is a continuation of last year's WebVTT testing investigation effort, which aims at fixing as many tests as possible, making any needed changes to WebVTT specification along the way, so browser developers have a more transparent understanding of how their implementation conforms to the standard, hopefully opening up the future possibility for greatly improved interoperability.

 #### Resources